View Weekly Course Schedule |

 (Collaborating on the class wiki counts as up to 5 points extra credit, as does active class participation.
 See below for details.)

 Projects will be assigned at various times.
 You will have sufficient time to complete the projects, usually at least a week.
 You must work on the projects typically outside of regular class hours.
 You may work together in small groups on projects provided the names of all who worked together are listed on each student's submission.
 Each student must still submit their own copy of the assignment.

 There is no requirement that you re-install your system; you are permitted to continue using the same disk as for Administration I, if it it available.
-However if that system is unstable you are encouraged to install it again. directions for doing so are shown at the top of this class web page, but grayed-out.
+However, you are encouraged to install it again, especially if that system is unstable.
+In any case, there is an Install project you must submit.

 Projects are graded on the following scale: